Answered By: Gabe Gossett Last Updated: Jan 26, 2018 Views: 1727

 From “Twenty Questions for Writers” by Jacqueline Berke

-Substitute your topic for “X” in any questions that seem relevant; respond to them in writing as a way of getting started.
+Substitute your topic for “X” in any questions that seem relevant.

 1. What does X mean?